Pozole: Regional customs

 Pozole is a typical dish in various states, such as Nayarit, Sinaloa, Michoacán, Guerrero, Zacatecas, Jalisco, and Morelos.
 Pozole is served in Mexican restaurants worldwide.
 It is also popular in the cuisine of New Mexico where it is known as posole, and is a common dish among the Puebloan Indigenous peoples residing along the Rio Grande.

 In the Southwestern United States, a type of field corn (posole corn) is used that differs from hominy.
-It is considered to be more flavorful and has a firmer texture than hominy which tends to be softer and mushier than posole.
+It is considered to be more flavorful and has a firmer texture than hominy, which tends to be softer and mushier.
 The Hopi people make a variety called noquivi (Hopi: nöqkwivi), using lamb or mutton rather than the traditional pork.
 It is often made from dried blue corn posole kernels; green chiles and juniper berries (instead of bay leaves) are added to the stew.
 This variety of posole is also prepared by the Puebloan people of New Mexico.

 History

 This drawing from page 22 of the Codex Magliabechiano depicts pozole.

 Pozole was mentioned in the 16th century Florentine Codex by Bernardino de Sahagún.
 Since maize was a sacred plant for the Aztecs and other inhabitants of Mesoamerica, pozole was made to be consumed on special occasions.

 According to research by the Instituto Nacional de Antropología e Historia (National Institute of Anthropology and History) and the Universidad Nacional Autónoma de México, on these special occasions, the meat used in the pozole may have been human.
 Possible archeological evidence of mass cannibalism may support this theory, and there is widespread scholarly agreement that the Aztecs practiced cannibalism in the context of human sacrifice and warfare, though the social and dietary significance of such acts is disputed.

 While some authors such as Marvin Harris suggest that human flesh was a significant part of an aristocratic diet, others argue that there was not sufficient human flesh available to be a major source of proteins and that its consumption was chiefly a status symbol.